A1d4ir/hello-world/README.md

 # hello-world
-this is my learning from de introduction tutorial.
+this is my learning from the introduction tutorial.
+Hello i´m from Mexico, if you´re an human from the earth maybe i can meet you.
+If you´re from another planet i thing that this is amazing.